Roleplay Call Types

 • Chat or written interaction practice: use Chat Mode for message flows.

-5. Run session and record (audio/video/transcript) when possible.
+• Run the session and record audio, video, or transcript when possible.

-6. Review feedback: note improvements and re-run with adjusted prompts.
+• Review feedback, note improvements, and re-run with adjusted prompts.

-• If the agent behaves unexpectedly: rollback to the previous commit, isolate the changed prompt, and re-test.
+• If the agent behaves unexpectedly, isolate the changed prompt and re-test with the previous version.

-• For voice/video modes, ensure server-side media handling and transcription services are operational.
+• For voice and video modes, confirm that media handling and transcription services are working before your session.